 -c command tells Netlify's CLI what command to use to run my static site generator.
 This will run Eleventy and then fire up Netlify's local development server as well.
-The end result is actually two servers running.
-You can see that in the screenshot below:

 As I said, I run my blog on Eleventy, and I also build a bunch of dumb demos with Eleventy, so I write a lot of silly blog posts on it as well.
 Seriously, I probably need to stop at some point.
 Anyway, sometimes I need to run my blog locally while I write a post and run an instance of Eleventy for a demo.